anaclumos/extracranial/Research/pages/Letter to Mr. Matt Rickard on 2022-11-28.md

 > ALT: Three white dogs are playing frisbee on a lawn with a woman wearing a red skirt

-Facebook and Instagram have been doing this for a while, but AFAIK there are no open-source products.
+[[Facebook]] and [[Instagram]] have been doing this for a while, but AFAIK there are no open-source products.
 As [[Generative AI|Generative AIs]] evolved, I expected it to be possible to reverse [[Generative AI|Gen AIs]] to take images and spit out different variations of descriptive texts.

 The final goal is to create a product like Let's Encrypt, which heavily contributed to removing unencrypted websites on the web.
 I imagine a future where no single image on the web is missing the `alt` tag with this technology.

 What would be a logical first step to diving into this goal?
-Any ideas or meta-ideas that come to your mind?
+Any ideas or [[meta]]-ideas that come to your mind?

 Any help would be heavily appreciated.